-- Individualized Education Program (IEP) teams

-- Section 504 Plan teams

-- Language Appraisal Teams (LAT), and

-- Student Success Teams (SST)

-- Coordination of Services Team (COST)
+- Individualized Education Program (IEP) teams - Section 504 Plan teams - Student Support and Progress Team (SSPT) which replaces the Language Appraisal Teams (LAT), Student Success Teams (SST), and Coordination of Services Team (COST) per BUL-6730.

 The guidelines outlined below provide information for classroom teachers, special education teachers, school nurses, administrators, and related services personnel to use in selecting and administering accessibility tools and accommodations for those students who need them.
 There are three different levels of support available on Common Core-aligned state and district tests and assessments.
 These different levels are outlined in Sections IV, V and VI of this reference guide.